asabya/FaVeDemo/README.md

 # FaVeDemo

+## Introduction

+FaVeDemo is a Python-based demo project designed to showcase the capabilities of the FaVe API.
+This repository contains various scripts that interact with FaVe, including data ingestion and GPT-related functionalities.

 This is a Demo for [FaVe](https://github.com/fairDataSociety/FaVe) intigrating with langchain.
 Ask questions to your documents.
 100% private.
 You can ingest documents and ask questions.